-Normally the clean agent fire extinguishers initally cost more than powdered or CO2 extinguishers but they are more effective with fire ports than powder extinguishers.
-They work by suffocating the fire via removing oxygen which is the key ingredient in any on board marine fire.
+Normally the clean agent fire extinguishers cost more than powdered or CO 2 extinguishers and they are more effective with fire ports than powder extinguishers.
+They work by suffocating the fire by removing the oxygen which is a key factor is any fire.